What Are the World Bank and the International Monetary Fund?

 Additionally, the World Bank’s position as the leading development lender is under even more threat as, in the years preceding the COVID-19 pandemic, China’s policy banks—the China Development Bank and the Export-Import Bank of China—have been bigger sources of development finance globally than the World Bank.

 Why would a country turn to another government as opposed to the World Bank or the IMF?
-China typically does not mandate policy changes like austerity measures or condition loans on improvements in human rights.
+China typically does not mandate policy changes like austerity measures or conditional loans on improvements in human rights.
 Additionally, such loans are often not made public, allowing countries like Kyrgyzstan and Niger to keep their financial activities secret.
 But countries like China also have their own motivations for lending—whether for profit or political gain.